Annika10/TwitterProject/readme.md

 With this polarity score I determine for each tweet, if it is a positive, negative or neutral tweet.
 In the end I save the number of positive, negative and neutral tweets in the [results folder](experiments/results).

+## Popular tweets

+For reflecting more the overall opinion and not only some individual opinions, I made a selection on the tweets.
+The selection includes popular tweets.
+I refer a tweet as popular when it has at least 100 replies, retweets or likes.
+The selection is made here: ...

 ## Result plotting

 The number of positive, negative and neutral tweets are plotted as pie diagrams with [matplotlib](https://matplotlib.org/).